MercersKitchen/Advanced-Computer-Science/Processing_JAVA/01 OPP Processing_JAVA/README.md

     - Data Created and|or manipulated
     - What is Inputted, Processed, and Outputted per line
     - What is created on the HEAP?
 What is anticipated with what is on the HEAP?

 **UNDER CONSTRUCTION**

-**Thank-you** to Keven Workman and his effort in putting out this organization, and answering my emails
+**Thank-you** to Kevin Workman and his effort in putting out this organization, and answering my emails
 - <a href="https://web.archive.org/web/20160403191056/http://staticvoidgames.com/tutorials/basicJava/fromProcessingToJava">Click Here for his Archived Website for Using Processing and Pure Java</a>

 Motivation for Learning Processing (Artists and Demonstration of Natural Phenomenon IDE)